Realme

-Realme (stylized as realme) is a Chinese consumer electronics manufacturer based in Shenzhen, Guangdong.
-It was founded by Li Bingzhong (known as Sky Li) on May 4, 2018, who was former vice president of Oppo.
-Started originally as a sub-brand of Oppo, Realme eventually ventured as its own brand.
-Realme then became the fastest-growing 5G smartphone brand in Q3 2021 with an 831% growth rate.
+Realme (stylized in all lowercase as гealme) is a multinational Chinese consumer electronics manufacturer based in Shenzhen, Guangdong.
+It was founded by Li Bingzhong (known as Sky Li) and Madhav Sheth on May 4, 2018, who was a former vice president of Oppo.
+Starting originally as a sub-brand of Oppo, Realme eventually ventured as its own brand.
+Realme then became the fastest-growing 5G smartphone brand in Q3 2021.

+In June 2020, the number of Realme's global smartphone users reached 35 million, and AIoT product sales broke a record of 1 million.
+According to Counterpoint Statistics, Realme ranked 7th in the ranking of the number of smartphones produced globally in the first quarter of 2020, with an annual growth rate of 157%, ranking first in the world.

+Currently, Realme has entered 27 markets worldwide, including Asia, Europe, Russia, Australia, and Egypt.